Retrieval-guided Cross-view Image Synthesis: Experiment

 \subsection{Further Discussion}

 The retrieval embedder bridges the domain gap and provides a stable direction of gradient descent.
-The embedder trained using retrieval loss is smooth in the embedding space.
-Once the model generates an incorrect identity of the target image, the embedding using retrieval loss can provide a good gradient direction for the generator to change the identity correctly.
-In another type of embedder, which is trained on a discriminative task, the space can become non-smooth.
-Therefore, we compare the use of LPN \cite{wang2021LPN} in the generator, which regards cross-view image retrieval as a classification and thus applies instance loss \cite{zheng2020university}.
-As shown in Table \ref{tab:EmbedderCVUSA}, the performance of the generator using LPN \cite{wang2021LPN} is significantly worse than the generator using SAIG.
+By using retrieval loss, the embedding space remains smooth, aiding in better cross-view retrieval.
+Specifically, when the model generates an incorrect target image identity, the retrieval loss-guided embedding offers an optimal gradient direction for the generator to correct the identity.
+In contrast, embedders trained for discriminative tasks may produce non-smooth embedding spaces.
+For example, we compare the use of LPN \cite{wang2021LPN} in the generator, which treats cross-view image retrieval as a classification task and applies instance loss \cite{zheng2020university}.
+As shown in Table \ref{tab:EmbedderCVUSA}, the generator using LPN \cite{wang2021LPN} performs significantly worse than the generator using SAIG, highlighting the superiority of retrieval loss-based embedding.

+\paragraph{Model Size} Table \ref{tab:modelsize} compares our model with state-of-the-art methods in terms of model size (Params), inference speed (FPS), and generation quality (FID).
+Our model achieves the smallest size (25.9M), significantly smaller than others like SelectionGAN (58.3M) and PanoGAN (88.0M), making it lightweight and easier to deploy.
+Additionally, it also achieves the highest inference speed (39.2 FPS), far surpassing methods like SelectionGAN (18.0 FPS) and PanoGAN (19.1 FPS), demonstrating its suitability for real-time applications.
+Most importantly, our model achieves the best generation quality with an FID score of 13.57, significantly outperforming competitors like CDE (20.63) and S2SP (44.15).
+These results highlight the effectiveness of our lightweight design and optimized architecture, balancing efficiency and performance for practical applications.

+\paragraph{Loss} The experiment investigates the impact of different embedders on the generator's performance and convergence, particularly comparing the SAIG embedder with the LPN embedder.
+The LPN embedder, as introduced in \cite{wang2021LPN}, treats cross-view image retrieval as a classification problem and employs instance loss \cite{zheng2020university} for training.
+However, this approach leads to a non-smooth embedding space, which negatively affects the generator's performance and convergence speed.
+As shown in Table \ref{tab:EmbedderCVUSA}, the generator with the SAIG embedder outperforms the LPN embedder across all metrics, including SSIM, PSNR, LPIPS, FID, and R@1, indicating superior generation quality and domain adaptation.
+Additionally, figure \ref{fig:loss} illustrates that the ID loss of the generator converges more rapidly and stably with the SAIG embedder compared to the LPN embedder, further highlighting the advantages of the retrieval-based embedding strategy in achieving smoother and more effective optimization.